speersma/lung_cancer_project/README.md

 # To create the data base in postgre SQL
 Author Corey Monsma
+# Note the files for creating the database are located in the folder /Corey/Sql
 1. Turn on your postgre SQL sever

 for the full_smoker_cost_projections and non_smoker_cost_projections ipynb files.